x86txt/portfolio/proposals/cyware/README.md

 ### Package Architecture

-For the application packaging, we will provide a container and an OVA that runs our containers for virtual machine environments, as this should cover most environments out there.
+For the application packaging, we will provide two primary solutions:

+1. A raw container for direct client consumption.
+  - this container will have instructions for deploying single components of the full Cyware suite, or the ability to deploy them in any combination as a stack.
+2. An OVA that runs Linux and a container runtime.
+  - running a set of containers rather than installing applications directly into the OS eliminates almost all the nuance that would come with a client's environment and allows us to add administrative functionality and also implement very basic state configuration.

-By providing two well-known and understood formats, it will make upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and upgrade those, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers, backed by clear, concise documentation, or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM and perform application upgrades.
+By providing two well-known and understood formats it will make upgrades and maintenance straightforward - our containerized customers will know how to pull the latest versions of a container and perform an upgrade, and for our OVA clients, we can either give them a limited SSH account that allows them to connect and upgrade the containers (backed by clear, concise documentation), or if we want a more professional look, build a small "administrative" GUI that allows the client to manage certain aspects of the VM and perform application upgrades.
 See the [Maintenance](#3-maintenance) section for additional color here.

 ### Package Compilation and Validation